rusiaaman/wcgw/README.md

 - If there's an error like "uv ENOENT", make sure `uv` is installed.
 Then run 'which uv' in the terminal, and use its output in place of "uv" in the configuration.
 - If there's still an issue, check that `uv tool run --from wcgw@latest --python 3.12 wcgw_mcp` runs in your terminal.
 It should have no output and shouldn't exit.
+- Try removing ~/.cache/uv folder
+- Try using `uv` version `0.6.0` for which this tool was tested.
 - Debug the mcp server using `npx @modelcontextprotocol/inspector@0.1.7 uv tool run --from wcgw@latest --python 3.12 wcgw_mcp`

 ### Alternative configuration using smithery (npx required)